-Murali, the then VP of Digital Platforms (Software Engineering) at Starbucks, had been partying to a few systemic glitches before, but nothing matched the intensity of this November 2.
+Murali was then the VP of Digital Platforms (Software Engineering) at Starbucks.
+He had been partying to a few systemic glitches before.
+Nothing matched the intensity of this November 2.

 The elated marketing division at the coffee giant was on a planned effort to launch a new line of holiday drinks and cups.
 Millions of doting, loyal customers rushed to be the first to grab their hands on the freshly inducted coffees and cups, taking down the app in the process.
-The engineering team had accounted for the holiday rush and updated the architecture and increased the capacity to support the load.
+The engineering team had anticipated the holiday rush.
+They updated the architecture and increased the capacity to support the load.

 For retail companies, the holidays are when Wall Street and Main Street join forces.
 Either to elevate a brand or to plunge it into despair.
 The direction depends on the implementation of merit points.
 The business earns for itself, in advance anticipation of the start of the holiday.

 Swathes of eager customers welcome new brands into their considerations.
 This happens if their current favorites slow down.
 Holiday results also weigh heavily on the sentiment around the stock for the rest of the New Year.
 A small deviation in earnings per share is enough for the stock to lose millions of market capitalization within minutes.
 Starbucks, with all the right intentions, had challenges with mobile orders on this day boat this time.